 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 For today’s activity though, I brought out our camping clothespins.
 They’re bright and fun and colourful, and they’re slightly easier for little hands to squeeze open than the wooden ones.

 What you’ll need for your clothesline activity:

-String your rope up between to trees, posts or deck rails, and your clothesline is ready to go.
+String your rope up between two trees, posts or deck rails, and your clothesline is ready to go.

-Next, fill up a large bowl or basin with water, and add a few drops of mild dish soap or a bit of laundry detergent.
+Next, fill a large bowl or bucket with water, and add a few drops of mild dish soap or a bit of laundry detergent.
 I like using our homemade laundry detergent for activities like this because it’s gentle, and doesn’t contain any chemicals or toxins.

 The hooligans had a great time washing their cloths, squeezing the water out and hanging them up to dry.

 Not only is this a fun water-play activity for a warm day (hey, what child doesn’t love splashing in a bit of water), it’s such a great activity for developing hand muscles.
 Squeezing and wringing out a wash cloth requires strength and co-ordination!